 In 2007, Columbia University announced the opening of the Lyme & Tick-Borne Diseases Research Center in New York, the first in the world devoted to the study of chronic Lyme disease.
 LDA co-funded the Center.
 LDA has given a grant to create a tissue bank there to store samples for Lyme disease research, now ongoing.
 The LDA has funded cutting edge published work with University of New Haven into the presence of Borrelia burgdorferi biofilms, which may be one of the survival mechanisms of the Lyme organism even after long-term treatment and loaned the University specialized equipment for its work.

-The LDA has presented 15 fully CME accredited (continuing medical education) scientific conferences for researchers, doctors, and health care providers, featuring international speakers on the topic of Lyme and other tick-borne diseases, most jointly sponsored by Columbia University.
-The 14th LDA conference was held in Minnesota in 2013, the first CME conference in the Upper Midwest and the 15th was be held in Providence, RI in 2014 and 2015.
+The LDA has presented 16 fully CME accredited (continuing medical education) scientific conferences for researchers, doctors, and health care providers, featuring international speakers on the topic of Lyme and other tick-borne diseases, most jointly sponsored by Columbia University.
+The 14th LDA conference was held in Minnesota in 2013, the first CME conference in the Upper Midwest and the 15th and 16th were held in Providence, RI in 2014 and 2015.
 The 2016 conference will be held in St. Paul, Minnesota.
 The LDA website contains video clips of the various conferences.
 A few conferences have had certifications for other professionals such as social workers, psychologists, dentists, nurses.